miyagawa/Dist-Milla/README.md

     rewrite your precious `.pm` files at all.
 Like `all_from`, most of the metadata is figured out from your module and git, automatically.

-    Instead of running `perl Makefile.PL && make dist && cpan-upload`, you just have to run `dzil release` and it will figure out all the metadata required for PAUSE upload for you.
+    Instead of running `perl Makefile.PL && make dist && cpan-upload`, you just have to run `dzil release` and it will figure out all the metadata required for PAUSE upload for you, create a tarball, upload to CPAN, and push to your git repo.

 - Dist::Zilla makes contributing to my module on git very hard